Independence Day (Uganda): History

-Explorer Henry Stanley discovered Uganda in 1875 which was divided into two kingdoms at the time.

-In 1888, Uganda came under the control of the British East Africa Company.
+Explorer Henry Stanley discovered Uganda in 1875 which was divided into three main kingdoms at the time.
+In 1888, Uganda came under the control of the Imperial British East Africa Company.
 After World War II, native Ugandans were allowed to serve in government, and by 1955, half the members of the legislative council were Ugandans.
-The Ugandan Constitutional Conference was held in London in September 1961, organized to pave the way for Ugandan independence.
-At the end of the conference on 9 October, Uganda officially became an independent nation.

-On the first anniversary of independence on 9 October 1963, Uganda took a further step away from the United Kingdom when Elizabeth II was removed as head of state and replaced by the King of Buganda, Edward Muteesa, who assumed the new role of president.
+In 1961, from 18 September to 9 October 1961, the Uganda Constitutional Conference was held at Lancaster House in London, to discussed the Report of the Uganda Relationship Commission tasked with “Considering the future form of government best suited to Uganda” and the question of the relationship between the Central government and other authorities in Uganda.
+The conference paved the way of Ugandan Independence.
+The following year, another conference, the Uganda Independence Conference, was organized from 12 June to 29 June at Marlborough House, designed to verify and implement what had been drafted at the Lancaster Conference.
+Few months later, on 9 October 1962, Uganda officially became an independent nation.
 The first independence day celebrations were held on the same day, with Andrew Cavendish, 11th Duke of Devonshire, the Minister of State for Commonwealth Relations, representing the UK at the ceremony.
 The date was established as a public holiday in subsequent years.
+On the first anniversary of independence in 1963, Uganda took a further step away from the United Kingdom when Elizabeth II was removed as head of state and replaced by the King of Buganda, Edward Muteesa, who assumed the new role of president.